Rhodiolae roseae radix

 DefinitionThis section has been translated automatically.

-Rhodiolae roseae radix, the root of rose root, is a drug used in herbal medicines for, among other things, stress and general improvement of physical and mental performance.
+Rhodiolae roseae radix, the root of the rose root, is a drug that is used in herbal medicinal products for stress and for the general improvement of physical and mental performance, among other things.

 A pharmacopoeia quality description is not available.

-HMPC -Monograph: Traditional-use: internal: mild symptoms of stress, fatigue, feeling of weakness
+HMPC monograph: Traditional-use: internal: mild stress symptoms, states of exhaustion, feeling of weakness

-Experiential medicine: enhancement of physical and mental performance, cognitive vitality: attention, concentration, memory, support of concentration of hyperactive children.
+Empirical medicine: enhancement of physical and mental performance, cognitive vitality: attention, concentration, memory, support of concentration in hyperactive children (see contraindication < 18 years)

 IngredientsThis section has been translated automatically.

-Rhodiolae roseae radix contains phenylpropanoids such as raisin, rosarin, rosavin (total content of raisins according to HMPC mongrophaie: 0.5-3.0%) In addition, phenyl carboxylic acids, flavonoids (rhodiolin), phenylthanoids (e.g. p-tyrosol), mono- and triterpenes (see terpenes below) such as rosiridol and rosiridine, gallic acid and epicatechine tanning agents (see tanning agents below).
+Rhodiolae roseae radix contains phenylpropanoids such as rosin, rosarin, rosavin (total content of rosavins according to the HMPC monograph: 0.5-3.0%).
+In addition, phenylcabonic acids, flavonoids (rhodiolin), phenylthanoids (e.g. p-tyrosol), mono- and triterpenes (see terpenes below) such as rosiridol and rosiridin, gallic acid and epicatechin tannins (see tannins below).

 EffectsThis section has been translated automatically.